11 Spencer Lane ♦ Annandale, NJ 08801 ♦ 908.832.7200

 SUMMER DISCOVERY can be a valuable component of a student's educational experience.
 We also find our Summer Discovery program to be a helpful tool in transitioning new students into our ten month program.

-If you have questions about Summer Discovery please contact Rachel Geissinger, Summer Discovery Coordinator, at 908.832.7200 or rgeissinger@hunterdonprep.org..
+If you have questions about Summer Discovery please contact Rachel Geissinger, Summer Discovery Coordinator, at 908.832.7200 extension 15 or rgeissinger@hunterdonprep.org..

 A student riding a horse during Summer Discovery